NsimaPeter/slot_machine/README.md

 # Testing
-.Passed througha PEP8 linter and comfirmed there was no problem .Tested on my local terminal
+* Passed througha PEP8 linter and comfirmed there was no problem
+* Tested on my local terminal

 # Bugs
 #remaining Bugs
-.No bugs remaining
+* No bugs remaining

 # Deployment
 the project is deployed on this hosting plaform Github pages through this steps